DennisdelRioCarbo/School_District_Analysis/README.md

 **##Summary**
 Summarize four changes in the uploaded school district analysis after math scores for the ninth grade at THS have been replaced with NaNs.

-1. Math scores by grade
+1. Math scores by grade.
+Math scores stayed the same for 10th, 11th and 12th grades at THS.

-2. Reading scores by grade
+2. Reading scores by grade.
+Reading scores stayed the same for 10th, 11th and 12th grades at ths.

 3. District summary as mentioned before